 They are low cost.

 ETFs, by their nature, are low cost.
-Because they are typically index by style, the management fee embedded within the fund—called the “expense ratio”—is typically quite low.
+Because they are typically passive funds by style, the management fee embedded within the fund — called the expense ratio — is typically quite low.
 Compare this to an actively managed mutual fund of bonds, where the expense ratios can top 1%.